albertozelaya5/html-css-course/starter/05-Design/annotations.md

   - Border-radius - Usually no border-radius ❌
   - Layout - Structured and condensed layout, with lots of boxes and rows

-- Bold/Confident: Digital agencies, software startups, travel, "strong" companies
+- `Bold/Confident`: Digital agencies, software startups, travel, "strong" companies

+  - Makes and impact, by featuring big and bold typography, paired with confident use of big colored blocks

   > Ingredients: